mixpanel/mixpanel-react-native/README.md

 # **unregisterSuperProperty(superProperty)**
  To remove a previously registered super property.
-     As an alternative to clearing all properties, unregistering specific super properties prevents them from being recorded on future events.
+     As an alternative to clearing all properties, unregistering specific super property prevents them from being recorded on future events.
 This operation does not affect the value of other super properties.
 Any property name that is not registered is ignored.
 ### **Example**